 Expert riders can attempt to complete this ride in 14-20 hours (without camping gear).
 Bikepackers with fully-loaded bikes can expect two 8hr riding days.

-Enderby Mabel Lake Rd and Lumby Mabel Lake Rd are good paved surfaces with light traffic.
-Trinity Valley Rd is a mix of rough pavement and hard packed gravel, very light traffic.
-The gravel forest service roads around Mabel lake are wide, a mix od hard pack and loose, and minimal traffic.
+Enderby Mabel Lake Road and Lumby Mabel Lake Road are good paved surfaces with light traffic.
+Trinity Valley Road is a mix of rough pavement and hard packed gravel, very light traffic.
+The gravel forest service roads around Mabel lake are wide, a mix of hard-pack and loose, and minimal traffic.

-After Trinity Valley Rd, riders have the option to stop in Lumby by taking a short detour @ 48km.
+After Trinity Valley Road, riders have the option to stop in Lumby by taking a short detour @ 48km.

 Just surviving this is a segment.

 Continuing north at the northernmost point of Mabel Lake will take riders to Three Valley Gap, which offers a hotel stay for the weary.